A culinary education for the home kitchen — from fond to flame

 ★★ Intermediate$25 minServes 4

-Mapo Eggplant (Chinese Spicy Eggplant) — Vegetables — chinese — recipe plated and ready to serve
+Mapo Eggplant (Chinese Spicy Eggplant) — vegetables — chinese — recipe plated and ready to serve

 Nutrition (per serving)